-If you own a garden, you definitely know that exciting feeling when your plants, flowers, and shrubs start to grow and bloom.
-But then things get a little out of hand, rain comes in and all of a sudden the lilac is too tall, the shrubs are too thick, and the weeds are simply out of control.
+If you own a garden, you definitely know that exciting feeling when your plants, flowers, and shrubs grow and bloom.
+But then things get a little out of hand, rain comes in, and suddenly the lilac is too tall, the shrubs are too thick, and the weeds are out of control.

 At Star Domestic Cleaners we received this question quite a few times but there’s no need to panic, though, because we have put together this guide on how to clear up an overgrown garden!